 Stage 2: Installation

-The second stage of furnace installation in Woodstock is the installation itself.
+The second stage of furnace installation in Marietta, GA is the installation itself.
 In this stage, the heating unit is ordered and installed in your home.
 The installation includes connecting the water, fuel, and electrical lines to the new unit.
 Calibration of the unit is done, and all other HVAC units in your home are also calibrated.

 You can also hire a deep-cleaning service before the installation to achieve maximum efficiency once the installation is done.